Baume les Messieurs (Bourgogne-Franche-Comte), France September 2025 (Tour 12)

 Drove south, deeper into Burgundy to an area of wooded meadows and rolling fields filled with white and cream coloured cows.
 We were in Charolles in the Saone et Loire, the most southerly of the Burgundy Departments and home to the iconic Charolais Cow.
 More about the cows later.

 It’s classified as a ‘Village d’Etape’ which, in case you don’t know, is a designated ‘Stopover Village’.
 Such villages make travel around France, especially if you are using the motorways, so much more interesting.
 They must be located within 5 kilometres of the motorway and offer a full range of services (hotel accomodation, restaurants, shops, pharmacy, garage and petrol station, etc).
-Equally important they must be villages of less than 5,000 people with a tourist information facility and some points of interest (be they historical buildings and/or hiking trails) and they must be concerned to maintain their character as a village.
+Equally important they must be villages of less than 5,000 people with a tourist information facility and some points of interest (be they historical buildings and/or hiking trails) and, most important, the village elders must be concerned to maintain the place’s character as a village.
 At the last count there were more than 40 Villages d’Etape across France but their numbers are growing.
 I think this is a tremendous initiative.

 A little bit more about this particular Village d’Etape before I get back to the Charolais Cow.
 There are two buildings which stand out in Charolles and are visible from just about everywhere in the village; the remains of a feudal castle and the church.
 There’s not a great deal left of the castle complex which used to belong to Charles the Bold, Duke of Burgendy.
 There’s the Charles the Bold Tower which sits on a rise over the village but most of what remains of the castle has been transformed into the Hotel de Ville by the town councillors.